-LSD, also called acid, is a powerful mind-altering chemical.
-It alters a person’s thoughts and feelings and can cause hallucinations—sights, sounds, or other sensations that aren’t really there.
+LSD, also simply called acid, is a powerful mind-altering chemical.
+It alters a person’s thoughts and feelings and can cause surreal or realistic hallucinations—sights, sounds, or other sensations of things that aren’t really there.
 It only takes very small doses of the drugs to create these experiences, which are known as an “acid trip.”

 LSD gets its name because it is made from lysergic acid, which is extracted from a fungus that grows on certain grains.
 It can be sold in a tablet form as well as in a liquid form, and street names for the substance include acid, yellow mellow, and dots.

-LSD doesn’t typically create the same kind of physical dependence or withdrawal symptoms as drugs like alcohol or heroin, but it’s still possible to develop a hallucinogen use disorder.
-This means using the drug leads to significant impairment or distress.
+LSD doesn’t typically create the same kind of physical dependence or withdrawal symptoms as drugs like alcohol or heroin, but it’s still possible to develop a hallucinogen use disorder if your compulsive use of the drug leads to significant impairment or distress.

 People who abuse LSD compulsively may show the following behavioral signs and symptoms:

 Another long-term problem associated with persistent LSD and acid abuse is hallucinogen persisting perception disorder, which causes flashbacks to hallucinations experienced while high that can be distressing.
 These flashbacks can come on without warning for up to a year after the person last used the drug.
 Those who have pre-existing mental disorders may be at higher risk of developing ongoing mental health problems after hallucinogenic drug use.

 Our intensive outpatient program (IOP) is ideal for people struggling with LSD addiction who don’t need detox or who have already completed detox.
 We also offer residential inpatient programs and partial hospitalization programs, which provide an even greater level of support.

-RECO’s interdisciplinary team includes doctors, nurse practitioners, board-certified psychiatrists, therapists, and others who will work together to create a personalized treatment plan for you or your loved one.
+RECO’s interdisciplinary team includes certified addiction professional doctors, nurse practitioners, board-certified psychiatrists, therapists, and others who will work together to create a personalized treatment plan for you or your loved one.